famelack/famelack-channels/README.md

 - Integration of YouTube live channels
 - Addition of sources not found upstream

-This repository is **not a mirror** — it is continuously transformed, filtered, and enriched to support the Famelack platform.
+This repository is **not a mirror** — it is continuously transformed, filtered, and enriched to support the iptvchannel platform.

 ## 📌 About Famelack as a source
 This repository powers **Famelack.com**, which consumes these channel files as its primary data source.